DrugLib.com — Drug Information Portal

 Cryptococcus: Meningitis and pulmonary infections have been treated effectively.
 Studies in septicemias and urinary tract infections are limited, but good responses have been reported.

-With the exception of urinary tract infection, Ancobon should be used in combination with amphotericin B for the treatment of systemic candidiasis and cryptococcosis because of rapid emergence of resistance to Ancobon in Candida and Cryptococcus isolates in patients receiving Ancobon alone.
+Ancobon should be used in combination with amphotericin B for the treatment of systemic candidiasis and cryptococcosis because of the emergence of resistance to Ancobon (See MICROBIOLOGY).

 NEWS HIGHLIGHTS